 It feels like nobody understands your loss.
 Not even your partner really understands, because they’re grieving in their own way.
 It hurts.
 Likely, it hurts worse than anything you’ve ever experienced.
 Life doesn’t seem fair right now.
-You know life goes on, but it’s hard to imagine moving forward.
+It’s hard to imagine moving forward.
 You are going through the motions at work, with your significant other and perhaps even as you care for your other children.

 Miscarriage and Infant Loss are Devastating

 In fact, losing a pregnancy or an infant can be one of the most emotionally devastating events a person can experience.
 You may have feelings of sadness, despair, guilt, anger, and disbelief.
-You may also feel isolated and alone.
-It can be difficult to talk about your loss, and friends and family.
-Though well-meaning, your support system may not know how to comfort you or to help you express your grief.
+Futhermore, you may feel isolated and alone even when talking to your partner.
+It can be difficult to talk about your loss.
+Though well-meaning, your friends and family may not know how to comfort you or to help you express your grief.
 Whether your loss occurred early or late in your pregnancy, or during/after birth, your feelings are real and valid.
 Those feelings need to be expressed.

 I welcome people who have experienced a loss to come and share their story.
 During this extremely vulnerable time, I will help you process your feelings about the loss, work through your grief, and explore options for moving forward.

 When you experience any type of pregnancy loss, you are faced with the devastating loss of your baby, and also with the loss of a dream.
 Pregnancy loss can cause you to question your body, your identity, your faith, and your hopes for the future.
 There is no right or wrong way to feel during this time.
 Everyone grieves and heals differently, even among partners.